itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 For Performance Testing the Dynatrace AI might not generate a Problems unless you are doing continuous performance testing.
 You can setup custom alerts with static thresholds.

-If a Dynatrace Problem has generated a Problem during your Performance Test that is always a good place to start.
+If a Dynatrace Problem has generated a Problem during your Performance Test that is always a best place to start.

 From the Problem card we will focus on the Root cause Dynatrace has provided around the Failure rate increase.
 Click on the **Analyze failure rate degradation** button.

 <img src="../../assets/images/lab_3_load_test_problem_1.png" width="500"/>

 This will bring us to the **Failure analysis** screen.
-We can see HTTP 500 Errors were generated and also see exactly which transactions were impacted.
-To dig deeper you can drill-down to the Purepaths by click on the **Purepaths** icon at the top right of the screen.
+We can see HTTP 500 Errors were generated and by each transaction.
+To dig deeper you can drill-down to the Purepaths by clicking on the **Purepaths** icon at the top right of the screen.

 <img src="../../assets/images/lab_3_load_test_problem_2.png" width="500"/>